-- An Invalidate or Update Request is received whose address matches any cache line that is part of the Read Set. - An Intervention is received whose address matches any cache line that is part of the Write Set.
+- An Invalidate or Update Request is received whose address matches any cache line that is part of the Read Set. - An Intervention is received whose address matches any cacheline that is part of the Write Set.

-Upon execution of an abort instruction, the processor performed during the aborted transaction are discarded, restoring the state of the contents of the Write Set to its state prior to the start of the transaction.
+Upon execution of an abort instruction, the processor enters the Abort state.
+In this state, all changes to memory performed during the aborted transaction are discarded, restoring the state of the contents of the Write Set to its state prior to the start of the transaction.
 To accomplish this, the following actions are performed:

-- Eliminate messages may be sent to the directory for all addresses in the Evicted Address list (this is a performance optimization which is optional).
+Eliminate messages may be sent to the directory for all addresses in the Evicted Address list (this is a performance optimization which is optional).
 The Evicted Address list is discarded and the tokens in the list are attached to the end of the free list.
-The Evict Pointer is set to null. - Eliminate messages may be sent to the directory for all addresses in the Writeback list (this is a performance optimization which is optional).
+The Evict Pointer is set to null.

+Eliminate messages may be sent to the directory for all addresses in the Writeback list (this is a performance optimization which is optional).
 All writebacks stored in the Writeback list are discarded.
 All tokens in the Writeback list are attached to the end of the free list.
-The Writeback Pointer is set to null.
+The 5 Writeback Pointer is set to null.
 The L2 cache is invalidated at the address of the writeback if that address is currently stored in the L2 cache.